| The

 Heres a minor science fiction classic starring one of the

+liberals favorite punching bags, the great Charlton Heston.
 Strange that it's one of Warners early Blu-ray releases, since it's not a particularly big film.
 Could it have anything to do with the release of the Will Smith film "I Am Legend," which is based on the same Richard Matheson novel this film was?
 Nah, of course not!
+If you're looking for sci-fi that's particularly upbeat this ain't it, but at least

+it ends on a hopeful note.
 The Omega Man sees Robert Neville (Heston), who was once

 a scientist working on a cure for the biological warfare horrors upon which